jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Path containing Chinese characters

 On some platforms, when the path of a TeX file contains Chinese characters or other non-ASCII characters, the compilation does not work well.
-In such cases, please use `%DOCFILE%` instead of `%DOC` in your recipes.
+In such cases, please use `%DOCFILE%` instead of `%DOC%` in your recipes.
 See also [LaTeX recipe](Compile#LaTeX-recipe).